hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * Feeling funky and tired even though I've slept a lot.
 Ugh.

+12:38 I need to strength train and eat sparingly.